valtimo-platform/valtimo-documentation/release-notes/major11/11.1.2/valtimo-frontend-libraries.md

 * The token of the logged-in user is now set in local storage under the key `formioToken` before forms are rendered.

+* HTML values are now only escaped once in a form.io input field.
+For more information on how to interpolate data in Form.io forms, see [Interpolating data in Form.io](/using-valtimo/forms/interpolating-data-in-formio.md).

 ## Breaking changes

 No breaking changes.